Phone-GWP-group

 Further to this, both stacking bins and shelf equivalents can be subdivided using internal dividers and partitions.

-The obvious use of this is to allow you to keep multiple different sizes or colours of a product in one, large outer bin, again making your warehouse staff life easier when retrieving products.
+The obvious use of this is to allow you to keep multiple different sizes or colours of a product in one large outer bin, again making your warehouse staff’s lives easier when retrieving products.

-Besides this, internal dividers can actually offer varying properties too.
-For example, using Bubble-board material that is covered with foam or material can help to eliminate surface scratches or blemishes when items are stored or moved I the picking bins, whilst the dividers can also be used to separate items of this type and prevent them damaging the surfaces of each other.
+Besides this, internal dividers can offer a range of properties.
+For example, using Bubble-board material covered with foam or other material can help eliminate surface scratches or blemishes when items are stored or moved in the picking bins, whilst the dividers can also be used to separate items of this type and prevent them from damaging each other’s surfaces.

-If looking to specify custom picking bins, it is possible for you to choose a material that is most suitable for your application.
+If you’re looking to specify custom picking bins, you can choose a material that is most suitable for your application.

 However, for protection and safe storage of heavier items, a stronger, more durable material should be used.
-Whilst this will cost more initially, it is important to consider the lifetime costs at this stage – a more robust product will cost more but will also last longer, and should also protect its contents better too.
+Whilst this will cost more initially, it’s important to consider the lifetime costs at this stage.
+A more robust product will cost more but will also last longer and protect its contents better.

 Custom picking bins